Ambani bomb scare probe: Delhi govt seeks report regarding seizure of mobile phone from Tihar Jail | Law-Order

 During the probe, the link was found as ''not available'', due to which the investigators suspected it to be mischievous, the official said.

-On February 28, another message from Jaish-ul-Hind surfaced on a social media platform, claiming that the organization did not have any role in the incident.
+On February 28, another message from Jaish-ul-Hind surfaced on a social media platform, claiming that the organisation did not have any role in the incident.

 The investigation in the case was initially conducted by the Crime Branch of the Mumbai Police.